dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 | Skip TLS Verify     | Enabled (If not using CA certificate) |
 | With CA Cert        | Enabled (If using CA certificate) |

-__Note:__ If you have a CA certificate, you can provide it to Grafana to have a trusted TLS connection between Grafana and Karavi topology.
+__Note:__ If you have a CA certificate that can validate the Karavi Topology service certificates, you can provide it to Grafana to have a trusted TLS connection between Grafana and the Karavi topology service.
 Otherwise, you may enable `Skip TLS Verify`.

 ## Building Karavi Topology (Linux Only)